-- (2) The Group has accounts with third party payment companies to facilitate the transfer of loan funds between to marketplace investors and borrowers for its marketplace lending service.
+(2) The Group has accounts with third party payment companies to facilitate the transfer of loan funds between to marketplace investors and borrowers for its marketplace lending service.
 The balance of funds held by third party payment companies mainly includes (i) funds received from borrowers but not yet transferred to accounts of marketplace investors due to the settlement time lag.
-The settlement time lag is generally less than 5 days; (ii) funds held on behalf of predictive selection technology loans marketplace investors. - (3) The Company provided loans to the employees in good standing (meeting certain criteria that including service period, past performance rating, etc.) with a monthly repayment plan to meet their personal needs for purchasing property for themselves.
-As of December 31, 2017 and 2018, these loans carry monthly interest up to 1.5%.
-In 2018 the Company ceased providing loans to employees.
+The settlement time lag is generally less than 5 days; (ii) funds held on behalf of predictive selection technology loans marketplace investors.